-Some mixers, like the Cuisinart Stainless Stand Mixer ($399) go as high as 7 quarts.
-Unless you plan on baking 5 or 6 loaves of bread at a time, this is entirely unnecessary.
-5 quarts is ample for all but the most serious of home bakers.
+Some mixers, like the Cuisinart Stainless Stand Mixer go as high as seven quarts.
+Unless you plan on baking five or six loaves of bread at a time, this is entirely unnecessary.
+Five quarts is ample for all but the most serious of home bakers.

 For bowl shape, I prefer processor bowls with taller sides and a narrower mouth.
-Wide-bottomed bowls like the one that comes with the KitchenAid Professional 600 Series ($399.95) means that when working with small amounts of ingredients, the whipping head may have trouble reaching it.
+Wide-bottomed bowls means that when working with small amounts of ingredients, the whipping head may have trouble reaching it.
 Trying to whip anything less than say, four to five egg whites is an exercise in futility.
 Taller, narrower bowls also help ingredients fall towards the bottom of the bowl more easily and so require less frequent scraping.
 Tall narrow bowls do make it a bit harder to add ingredients while the machine is running, but the clear plastic lid guards with feed tubes that come with most decent models solve this problem handily.

 The main difference in design between various mixers is the way in which the spinning attachment is brought into contact with the food.
-The KitchenAid Pro Series feature a lifting mechanism that lifts the entire work bowl up and down to meet a stationary attachment.
-On the other hand, both the KitchenAid Artisan and the Cuisinart feature tilting heads.
+The KitchenAid Pro Series features a lifting mechanism that lifts the entire work bowl up and down to meet a stationary attachment.
+On the other hand, both the KitchenAid Artisan Mixer and the Cuisinart feature tilting heads.
 The difference is really a matter of space in your kitchen.
-Models featuring lifting bowls are taller and require an extra 5 to 6 inches of height underneath a cabinet.
+Models featuring lifting bowls are taller and require an extra five to six inches of height underneath a cabinet.
 Tilting head models will require a bit of clearance behind them.
-In this instance, the KitchenAid—which tilts only at the head—has an advantage over the Cuisinart, which tilts at the joint where the body meets the base in a way that I find quite frustrating, requiring much more effort and space to remove or insert the bowl.
+In this instance, the KitchenAid, which tilts only at the head—has an advantage over the Cuisinart, which tilts at the joint where the body meets the base in a way that I find quite frustrating, requiring much more effort and space to remove or insert the bowl.

 The Cuisinart does come with a built-in timer and an automatic shut-off which is neat, but hardly necessary.

-And the winner is... the KitchenAid Pro 500 ($299.95).
+And the winner is the KitchenAid Pro 600 stand mixer.
 It's ideal for both heavy-duty bakers who make bread at least a couple times a week and want a real powerhouse in the kitchen, or for those who will be mostly mixing batters, whipping cream, or using attachments.